This article has been updated from a previous version.

 Many drivers may assume they have ample insurance protection to deal with a flood.
 But what if your car is flooded while it’s parked in an underground lot?

 What happens if your car is flooded in an underground parking lot in a condo building?

 Most condo corporations have insurance for the building, as well as the common areas.
 Tenants or unit owners typically pay the building’s insurance premium as part of their monthly maintenance fees, but they should also consider either condo insurance (for unit owners) or tenant insurance (for renters) to protect their personal belongings.

 Be advised, though: a condo corporation’s insurance policy does not automatically cover the damage to a vehicle parked in an underground lot.
 Even though the parking garage may be considered a common area, the building may not be responsible for your car in the event of flooding.

-If a flood damages a car, the claim would be filed with the car owner’s insurance company for repairs.
-In general, damage to vehicles from wind, hail, or water is usually covered under your auto policy, provided you have either comprehensive or all-perils coverage (both of these coverages are optional additions to your policy).
+If a flood damages your car, you would file a claim with your insurance company for repairs.
+In general, damage to vehicles from wind, hail, or water is usually covered under your auto policy, provided you have either comprehensive insurance or all-perils coverage (both of these coverages are optional additions to your policy).